jdoiro3/mkdocs-multirepo-plugin/README.md

       # (optional) tells multirepo to cleanup the temporary directory after site is built.
       cleanup: true
       # if set the docs directory will not be removed when importing docs.
       # When using this with a nav section in an imported repo you must keep the
       # docs directory in the path (e.g., docs/path/to/file.md).
       keep_docs_dir: true
 ```

+You'll now have 3 ways of importing docs:

+- [plugins.multirepo.repos](#repos-config): Use this method if you don't have a `nav` section in the imported `mkdocs.yml` and want Mkdocs to generate navigation based on the directory structure.
+If there's a `nav` this configuration will be ignored since `nav` configuration takes precedence.
+- [plugins.multirepo.nav_repos](#nav-repos-config): Use this if you have a `nav` section in your `mkdocs.yml` and want to refer to imported docs in the `nav` the same way as other docs in the repo.
+This can be used alongside `!import` statements.
+- [!import](#import-statement): Used to specify docs to import to a section in the `nav`.
+The imported repo needs to have a `mkdocs.yml` file with a `nav` section as well.

+## Import Statement

 The plugin introduces the *!import* statement in your config's *nav* section.
 You can now use the import statement to add a documentation section, where the docs are pulled from the source repo.